Coles Group: Spin-off (2018–present)

 In November 2018, Coles Group Limited was spun-off from Wesfarmers on 21 November 2018, with the company once again listed as a public company on the Australian Securities Exchange under the trading code COL, debuting at A$12.49.
 At the time of listing, the company included 806 Coles Supermarkets, 712 Coles Express outlets, 894 liquor stores including Liquorland, Vintage Cellars and First Choice Liquor, Coles-branded financial services and 88 Spirit Hotels, as well as joint-ownership of the flybuys loyalty program.
 Subsidiaries of the previous Coles Group such as Kmart, Target and Officeworks remain as subsidiaries of Wesfarmers.

 In March 2019, Coles and Australian Venue Co. established a joint venture (Queensland Venue Co) where AVC would take over operations of the Coles' Spirit Hotels and receive its profits while Coles would run the group's liquor stores and receive its profits.
 Coles received $200 million from AVC as part of the deal.
 In May 2020, Coles completed the acquisition of Jewel Fine Foods, one of its suppliers of ready-to-eat meals, after the company went into administration in April 2019.

 In September 2022, Coles announced that it would sell its Coles Express stations to Viva Energy for $300 million.
 The deal was completed in May 2023.

 In April 2023, Coles announced its intention to purchase two milk processing plants from Saputo Inc. for $105 million.
 In February 2024, Coles Liquor reached an agreement to acquire 20 9/11 liquor stores in Tasmania from Federal Group.
+In April 2024, Coles Group launched Swaggle, an online retailer of pet care goods and pet insurance.
+Swaggle was shut down in April 2026.